MFG38/MtGTrackers/README.md

 ## Installation and usage

-Download or clone the repository, then just open `index.html` in your web browser.
+Download or clone the repository, then just open one of the HTML files in your web browser.

 ## Themes